-We support the Oklahoma Agricultural Leadership Program (OALP) and annual line-item funding by the Oklahoma Legislature which is combined with private sector funding.
+We support the Oklahoma Agricultural Leadership Program (OALP) and annual line-item

 We respectfully request that the Oklahoma Legislature move very cautiously in funding, making sure that all funding is "fair" to rural, as well as urban school districts.

 We oppose consolidation of schools, forced or otherwise, dependent and independent, by whatever means to meet arbitrary standards.
 Any assessments relative to consolidation should be an equitable comparison of all relevant factors.
 We support voluntary consolidation and/or innovative classroom approaches, providing incentives for such consolidations come from new money.